sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

    :alt: Databricks
    :width: 70%

-Another option is to upload ``fire-3.1.0-py3-none-any.whl`` file to s3 Bucket which is accessible from Databricks Cluster.
+Another option is to upload ``fire-3.1.0-py3-none-any.whl`` file to S3 Bucket which is accessible from Databricks Cluster.

-Once you upload ``fire-3.1.0-py3-none-any.whl`` file to s3 Bucket, login to Databricks Cluster & inside Libraries tab.
+Once you upload ``fire-3.1.0-py3-none-any.whl`` file to S3 Bucket, login to Databricks Cluster & inside Libraries tab.

-Install New Library & select ``DBFS/S3`` in Library Source, ``Python Whl`` in Library Type and copy paste the location of python wheel file available in s3 in File Path & Click on Install.
+Install New Library & select ``DBFS/S3`` in Library Source, ``Python Whl`` in Library Type and copy/paste the location of python wheel file available in S3 in File Path & click on Install.

 .. figure:: ../../_assets/configuration/s3wheel.PNG
    :alt: Databricks
    :width: 70%

-Once it is installed successfully, you can see the python wheel inside Library is up.
+Once it is installed successfully, you can see that the python wheel inside Library is up.

 .. figure:: ../../_assets/configuration/uploads3wheel.PNG
    :alt: Databricks